coverclock/com-diag-deringer/README.md

 LICENSE

-Licensed under the terms of the FSF GPL v2.
+Licensed under the terms of the Apache license v2.0.

 CONTACT